Anti-BDS laws: Missouri

 In 2018, two bills, HB 2179 and SB 849, were introduced in Missouri's legislature.
 If passed they would have required companies and non-profit organizations bidding for contracts worth $10,000 or more to sign in writing they are not, and will not, boycott Israel.
-The bill came under fire from civil rights activists and failed to pass.
+The bills came under fire from civil rights activists and failed to pass.
 Republican state Senator Rob Schaaf filibustered the bill by introducing amendments that would add every country in the world to it.
 He meticulously went through every country in alphabetical order.
 Senator Mike Kehoe withdrew the bill when Schaaf reached Bahamas.
 HB 2179 passed the house but nearly 80% of the Democrats voted against it.

 However, a similar bill, SB 739, requiring contractors with ten or more employees and contractors bidding for contracts worth $100,000 to sign the anti-boycott pledge, passed Missouri's legislature in 2020.
 It was signed into law by governor Mike Parson on 13 July 2020.